FlorentineDev/IoT-powered-PerformanceMonitor/README.md

 ![databricks-streaming-project drawio](https://github.com/FlorentineDev/IoT-powered-PerformanceMonitor/assets/16971296/34d111fe-1cb2-44e2-911c-d91af8d9c18d)

 This IoT project is designed to provide hands-on experience with Spark Structured Streaming while developing a data pipeline for Internet-of-Things application.
-The project focuses on extracting computer performance metrics monitored by Windows Performance Monitor and employs a series of steps and technologies to expose produced data to Cloud through ETL Pipeline.
-After Data Cleaning and Processing into Databricks, data is loaded into table to allow visualization and dashboarding of through Microsoft Power BI Client application, potentially installed on any Internet-connected device.
+The project focuses on extracting computer performance metrics monitored by Windows Performance Monitor, and employs a series of steps and technologies to expose produced data to Cloud through ETL Pipeline.
+After Data Cleaning and Processing into Databricks, Data is loaded into a table to allow visualization and dashboarding through Microsoft Power BI Client application, potentially installed on any Internet-connected device.

 Key Components: